36% of Catawba College students vaccinated as classes begin - Salisbury Post

 The college held a vaccination clinic this past weekend and will hold another on Sunday, which is open to the community as well.
 Bailey said the college is also brainstorming how to broadcast the vaccine is available and educate people so that figure will creep up every day.

-Athletes at the college are vaccinated at a higher rate than the student population at large, at about 58%.
+Athletes at the college are vaccinated at a higher rate than the student population at large, about 58%.

 “They recognize the need for that to stay competitive and participate in competitions,” Bailey said.